-Discover all the secret of Teramo, this small province of Abruzzo.
-Experiences with locals, cooking classes, food tours, where to eat, must-see, sightseeing and interesting things to do in and near the city.
+Discover all the secrets of Teramo, this small province of the Abruzzo Region: Experiences with locals, cooking classes, food tours, where to eat, must-see, sightseeing, and interesting things to do in and near the city.

-Here is a personal list of the best things to do and see in Teramo.
+Here is my personal list of the best things to do and see in Teramo:

-Teramo Cathedral (Italian: Duomo di Teramo, Cattedrale di Santa Maria Assunta) is a Roman Catholic cathedral in Teramo, Abruzzo, central Italy, dedicated to the Assumption of the Virgin Mary and to Saint Berardo, patron saint of the city.
+Teramo Cathedral (Italian: Duomo di Teramo, Cattedrale di Santa Maria Assunta) is a Roman Catholic cathedral in Teramo, (Abruzzo, Central Italy), dedicated to the Assumption of the Virgin Mary and to Saint Berardo, the patron saint of the city.
 It is the seat of the Bishop of Teramo-Atri.
-Built-in Romanesque-Gothic style, it was consecrated in 1176 (Wikipedia)
+Built-in Romanesque-Gothic style, it was consecrated in 1176 (Wikipedia).